Cornelius Vanderbilt Whitney: Government and military service

 Having spent considerable time in France, Whitney's mother Gertrude became involved supporting the Allied forces during World War I. She dedicated a great deal of her time and money to various relief efforts, establishing and maintaining a hospital in France for wounded soldiers.
 Eighteen-year-old C.V.
 Whitney joined the United States Army, serving as an aviation cadet in the Signal Corps, rising to the rank of second lieutenant and becoming a military pilot.
 During the war, Whitney served as a flight instructor in Texas.

 In 1932 Whitney unsuccessfully ran for Congress against fellow wealthy Long Islander Robert L. Bacon.

 With the onset of American involvement in World War II, Whitney volunteered again for service, rising to the rank of colonel with the United States Army Air Forces.
 He was awarded the Distinguished Service Medal and Legion of Merit.

 At the end of the war, Whitney served under U.S. President Harry S. Truman as Assistant Secretary of the Air Force from 1947 to 1949, and United States Under Secretary of Commerce from 1949 to 1950.
 He was also appointed President Truman's special envoy to the United Kingdom, Luxembourg, Spain and Italy in 1950.

-Estates
+Wealth and estates

+Cornelius was the largest beneficiary of his father's will; after the elder Whitney died in 1930, the son received more than $33,000,000 ($ today), including: